elenanereiss/Limits-of-LLMs-for-German-Text-Classification/Datasets.md

 ## Dataset

-Due to Twitter's content redistribution policy, we are unable to publish the full dataset, but provide annotations and tweet IDs on request.
+Due to Twitter's (X's) content redistribution policy, the dataset is not published.
+The authors can provide annotations and tweet IDs on request.

 ## Distribution